ezzeljan/Chatify/README.md

    ```toml
    GEMINI_API_KEY = "your_gemini_api_key"
    ```
-   (You can ask Makizz for the key 😉)
+   (You can also use our api key just extract gemini_api_key.zip at its current path)

 3. **Install dependencies:**
    ```